 In 2020, the Northern Lights Film Festival first featured a special contest program for Belarusian modern independent cinema, thus supporting further development of the Belarusian film industry and empowering Belarusian creators.
 An international jury is now evaluating this contest section.

-Given the shortcomings of the Belarusian film industry, as well as a lack of financing and education, we believe it is critical to promote democratic values of diversity, equality, and freedom while showing Northern, Baltic, and Belarusian films; to contribute to the development of filmmakers' community; to push Belarusian cinema and film industry forward; to foster cooperation and inclusion and raise mental health awareness.
+Given the shortcomings of the Belarusian film industry, as well as a lack of financing and education, we believe it is critical to promote democratic values of diversity, equality, and freedom while showing Northern, Baltic, and Belarusian films: to contribute to the development of the filmmakers' community: to push the Belarusian cinema and film industry forward; to foster cooperation and inclusion; and to raise mental health awareness.

-Through the history of Northern Lights Film Festival we were honoured to have had Swedish director Katya Vik, Iceland filmmaker Anton Mani Swanson, Norwegian writer Erlend Loe, Latvian theatre and film director Viestur Kairish, Estonian filmmaker Ivo Felt, Finnish actor Pamela Tola, Danish writer Peter Høeg and many others as our guests.
-Lots of remarkable Belarusian creators partook in the Northern Lights events as guests and moderators: philosopher Olga Shparaga, writer Tatsiana Zamirouskaya, activist Nick Antipov, cultural researcher Maxim Zhbankov, filmmaker Darya Zhuk and many others.
+Through the history of the Northern Lights Film Festival, we have been honored to have had Swedish director Katya Vik, Iceland filmmaker Anton Mani Swanson, Norwegian writer Erlend Loe, Latvian theatre and film director Viestur Kairish, Estonian filmmaker Ivo Felt, Finnish actor Pamela Tola, Danish writer Peter Høeg and many others as our guests.
+Lots of remarkable Belarusian creators participated in the Northern Lights events as guests and moderators: philosopher Olga Shparaga, writer Tatsiana Zamirouskaya, activist Nick Antipov, cultural researcher Maxim Zhbankov, filmmaker Darya Zhuk, and many others.

 The Northern Lights Film Festival brings the art of filmmaking and the allure of northern and Baltic culture to Belarusian viewers.
 The festival used to be held in Minsk as well as in other Belarusian cities: Gomel, Vitebsk, and Grodno.
 In 2020, the festival took place online and partially offline, allowing more Belarusians to discover modern and Belarusian cinema wherever they are.

-ABOUT THE FILM FESTIVAL OF THE NORTHERN AND BALTIC COUNTRIES "NORTHERN LIGHTS"
+ABOUT THE BELARUSIAN INDEPENDENT FILM FESTIVAL "NORTHERN LIGHTS"